Prepare for the Future of Fashion: Comply, Transform, and Lead

 Extended Producer Responsibility (EPR) for textiles is not just another compliance box to check; it is a strategic opportunity to lead the sustainability movement and future-proof the businesses of textile producers.

 Textile consumption and production has experienced an evident increase, and it is necessary to have governing control over this.
-The European Union’s updated Waste Framework Directive (WFD) introduces a bold EPR framework designed to tackle this head-on.
+The European Union’s update to the Waste Framework Directive (WFD) introduces a bold EPR framework designed to tackle this head-on.

-This new regulation places producers at the heart of the circular economy, empowering businesses like yours to turn environmental challenges into a competitive advantage by rethinking waste, closing loops, and shaping a more sustainable textile future.
+This updated legislation places producers at the heart of the circular economy, empowering businesses like yours to turn environmental challenges into a competitive advantage by rethinking waste, closing loops, and shaping a more sustainable textile future.

-As part of its revised Waste Framework Directive, member states were expected to have set up a separate collection for textiles from 1st January 2025, and on the 18th of February 2025, the European Parliament and the Council of the EU reached a provisional agreement on new measures to strengthen textile waste management and reduction under WFD.
+As part of its earlier revisions of the Waste Framework Directive, member states were expected to have set up a separate collection for textiles from January 1st 2025, and on the February 18th 2025, the European Parliament and the Council of the EU reached a provisional agreement on new measures to strengthen textile waste management and reduction under WFD.

 Producer Obligations